datum-cloud/datum-mcp/README.md

     - Windows: `datum-mcp_windows_amd64.exe` (and optionally `windows_arm64`)
   - Rename to `datum-mcp` (or `datum-mcp.exe` on Windows) and place it somewhere on your PATH.

-Generic MCP Config:
+MCP client config in Claude desktop and Claude:

-Add this to your MCP client config to run the server via stdio:
+Mode: stdio
 ```json
 {
   "datum-mcp": {